 I have personally experienced the power of Expressive Arts in my life when I grieved the death of my parents as well as to support me to create major change in my life.
 A fabulous by product has been the cultivation of my artist self.

-At my Expressive Arts Studio in the North Park area of San Diego I see individual clients and offer workshops and groups to help people take a vacation from their daily life or deal with daily and major life issues like divorce, death, job loss, burn out, illness, trauma, and parenting challenges.
-I also do contract work as an Expressive Arts Therapist serving: homeless; at-risk youth and adults: grieving, dying, and hospice staff; adults with developmental and physical disabilities; elementary, middle and high school classrooms using the arts to build community (anti-bullying) and support social emotional curriculum; and using the arts for adjunct therapy with eating disorders.
+At my Expressive Arts Studio in the North Park area of San Diego I have a private practice where I see individuals, couples and families as well as facilitate workshops and groups to help people take a vacation from their daily life or deal with daily and major life issues like divorce, death, job loss, burn out, illness, trauma, and parenting challenges.
+I also do contract work as an Expressive Arts Therapist serving: homeless; at-risk youth and adults: grieving, dying, and hospice staff; adults with developmental and physical disabilities; elementary, middle and high school classrooms using the arts to build community (anti-bullying) and support social emotional curriculum; and using the arts for adjunct therapy with homeless, addictions and eating disorders.

 I am an art maker and I love working with people who do not think they are artists or are not confident in their art making.

 If you are interested in working with me individually, as a couple or family using Expressive Arts, I offer a free 30-minute consultation so you can try it out and see if it is a good fit.